SoilFLO/interview-takehome/README.md

 - A ticket has a number that is incremented per site
 - A ticket has one of the following materials

-  - Table 1
+  - Soil
-  - Table 1 + EX
+  - Rubble
-  - Table 2
+  - Asphat
-  - Contaminated
+  - Contaminated materials

 - Create an API endpoint that creates tickets in bulk for a truck
   - Two tickets cannot have the same dispatched time for the same truck